oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 ## Features
 - Provides a default configuration to run unit tests with Jest in SuiteCloud projects.
-- Supports unit testing for SuiteScript 2.X files.
+- Supports unit testing for SuiteScript 2.x files.
-- Provides SuiteScript 2.X stubs for the following SuiteScript modules:
+- Provides SuiteScript 2.x stubs for SuiteScript modules.
-  - **N/http**
-  - **N/https**
-  - **N/record**
-  - **N/search**
-- Allows you to create custom stubs for SuiteScript 2.X or custom modules.
+- Allows you to create custom stubs for SuiteScript 2.x or custom modules.
 - Supports code coverage capabilities through Jest.

+For more information about the available SuitScript 2.x modules, see [SuiteScript 2.x Modules](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_4220488571.html).
+For more information about all the mockable stubs, check the CORE_STUBS list in packages\unit-testing\jest-configuration\SuiteCloudJestConfiguration.js.

 ## Prerequisites
-- Node.js version 16.14.2 LTS
+- Node.js version 18.14.2 LTS
 - Having a SuiteCloud project

 ## Getting Started